 Orthopedic Massage is a type of massage that focuses on treating painful conditions, which affect the soft tissues, by using a range of techniques to treat these conditions.
 A thereapist who performs orthopedic massage will release tight muscles, help to stretch shortened muscles and tendons and decompress joints.

 Scar Tissue and Adhesion Release is a massage technique that helps to break up scar tissue and adhesions that have formed due to trama from injury or surgery.
 Scar tissue is the fibrous connective tissue which forms the scar resulting in limiting range of motion, circulation and sensation.

-Adhensions are the fibrous bands of scar tissue that form between the intenal organs and tissues joining them together abnormally.
+Adhensions are the fibrous bands of scar tissue that form between the internal organs and tissues joining them together abnormally.
 As a result complex inflammatory disorders can arise causing pain and dysfunction and many times surgery is required to remove the scar tissue and adhesions.
 This type of massage can reduce the development of scar tissue and adhesions and help to avoid surgery.

 I have had experience in working on clients with STAR from all kinds of surgeries including augmentations, open heart, shoulder and knee and back.